 - For administrative purposes, candidates are required to register at either SU or UCT.
 Candidates should indicate their preference in their application, but as we require an equal number of students enrolled at each university, we cannot guarantee registration at the university of the student's choice.
 The course content and requirements will be the same for both universities.
-Degrees will be awarded by the registering university. - Successful completion of the Post-graduate Diploma in Public Mental Health, or selected modules thereof, may be a due performance requirement for any candidate - The offering of this programme will be subject to a minimum required number of students. - Application Deadline: 30 September
+Degrees will be awarded by the registering university. - The offering of this course will be subject to a minimum required number of students. - Application Deadline: 30 September.